asuraxo/Museum-of-Art/README.md

 ## Features

 - Users can register for a new account and log in.

 - After log in, user may search through "Advance Search" or "Search"
     - For "Advance Search", user may specific the "Search Query", "Title / Tags / Artist or Culture", "Geo Location", "Medium"
     - For "Search", it is a basic search by "Search Query".
     - Each search is stored in "Search History".
-- List of results would be prompted if successful.
+- List of results would be prompted if search is successful.

 - User may click to view the details and add to favourite.
     - Favorite List would be stored in the "Favourites"

 - After log out, session would be destroyed.

 Live Demo (Vercel) :